 The Euro 2016 crisis and 2018 World Cup resurgence

-Roy Hodgson's hopes of a revival at Euro 2016 were dashed when England were embarrassingly eliminated in the round of 16 in a 2-1 defeat to an unfancied Iceland team which had qualified for their first ever major tournament.
+Hodgson's hopes of a revival at Euro 2016 were dashed when England were embarrassingly eliminated in the round of 16 in a 2-1 defeat to an unfancied Iceland team who had qualified for their first ever major tournament.

 Having spent three years managing England's U-21 team, former England international player Gareth Southgate took charge with the senior team thereafter.
 With his knowledge of coaching young English talent, he managed to successfully transition the team and integrate new talent in the squad to shape a new England team for the current generation.

 His approach paid dividends and led England to the semi-finals of the 2018 World Cup, where they surrendered an early advantage and lost 2-1 to Croatia, then going on to lose the third-place playoff to Belgium.
-This was England's best performance at a World Cup since 1990 and hope springs eternal for the future of the national team under Southgate's leadership.
+This was England's best performance at a World Cup since 1990.

 Former Everton and Manchester United striker Wayne Rooney is England's all-time top goalscorer with 53 goals.
 Peter Shilton, the goalkeeper who was beaten by Maradona in the 1986 World Cup quarter-finals, is their record appearance-maker with 125 caps.

 Bobby Moore was the captain of the England side that won the 1966 World Cup and the West Ham United legend is also regarded as one of England's greatest ever players.